wir3z/hubitat/owntracks-hubitat/README.md

 		- Lists the 'Mobile App Configuration', above, with the Cloud API link.
 	- Select family member(s):
 		- Once a mobile device has connected to the Cloud API link, it will be populated in this list, but is disabled.
 Select the user to enable presence detection.
+    - Display a warning in the logs if a family member reports a location but is not enabled:
+		- If enabled, a warning will be disabled each time a member reports a location, but is not selected.
+    - Display a warning in the logs if a family member app settings are not configured for optimal operation:
+		- If enabled, a warning will be displayed each time a user reports a location with non-optimal phone settings.
 	- Select your 'Home' place.
 Use '[Hubitat Location]' to enter a location:
 		- Select the region where 'Home' is for presence detection.
 		- Use '[Hubitat Location]' to use the hub location.
 Enter a name for "home" as well as the geofence in meters.